ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

   * `Extensions` contains a `NSURL` extension for parsing query items and a `Notification.Name` extension of static notification names.
   * `Secrets` (you will need to add this file).
  * Pods
-  * `Locksmith` is a protocol-oriented library for working the keychain.
+  * `Locksmith` is a protocol-oriented library for working the keychain (e.g., save user's access token).
  * Etc.

 For now, you can run the application to see some animated octocats.
 They are cheering for you so let's get started!